AWS Redshift Advanced

 • provides instantaneous failover

-• replicates each chunk of my the database volume six ways across three Availability Zones i.e. 6 copies of the data across 3 AZ
+• replicates each chunk of the database volume six ways across three Availability Zones i.e. 6 copies of the data across 3 AZ

 • requires 4 copies out of 6 needed for writes